mouseless/learn-css/css/bem-methodology/README.md

 ## Modifier

-We use modifiers to specify special cases that indicate the state and position of html elements.
+With modifiers we change the appearance, state and behavior of blocks/elements, we do not define the blocks/elements themselves.
+That's why we use modifiers next to the block or element, not by themselves.
 When naming, if it is a block, we use the block name as a prefix and if it is an element, we use the element name as a prefix and connect it with two hyphens.
 For example, `form__input--secret` for element.

 > :warning:
 >
-> A modifier can't be used in isolation from the modified block or element.
-A
-> modifier should change the appearance, behavior, or state of the entity, not
+> The modifier should not be used alone.
+The modifier should only modify
-> replace it.
+> properties only in certain cases.
+It should not define the element by itself.

 ### Types of modifiers